Yi-zhang-web/Yi-zhang-web.github.io/_pages/projects.md

 * **2023/08-present: Research on Synergistic Effects of Solid Waste Recycling for Pollution Control and Carbon Reduction and Its Realization Mechanisms in the Context of "Zero-Waste" City Construction**
   * National Natural Science Foundation Project
-  * Developed a quantitative evaluation method for the synergistic benefits of pollution control and carbon reduction from solid waste resource utilization in cities.
+  * Developed a quantitative evaluation method for the synergistic benefits of pollution control and carbon reduction from city solid waste resource utilisation.
   * Conducted multi-scenario policy simulation to accurately identify the paths for achieving synergy in pollution control and carbon reduction from solid waste resource utilization.
-  * Published one SCI Q1 paper as the first author and co-authored one SSCI Q1 paper.
+  * Published one SCI Q1 paper as the first author and co-authored two SSCI Q1 papers.
 <br>
 * **2021/12-2022/12: Ecological and Environmental Impact Analysis of Major Economic and Technical Policies**
   * Pilot Project of Ministry of Ecology and Environment